-The Doctor of Juridical Science (S.J.D.) is Harvard Law School’s most advanced law degree, designed for aspiring legal academics, from the United States and abroad, who wish to pursue sustained independent study, research, and writing.
-Candidates are expected ultimately to produce a dissertation that will constitute a substantial and valuable contribution to legal scholarship.
+The Doctor of Juridical Science (S.J.D.) is Harvard Law School’s most advanced law degree, designed for aspiring legal academics from the United States and abroad who wish to pursue sustained independent study, research, and writing.
+Candidates are expected to produce a dissertation that will constitute a substantial and valuable contribution to legal scholarship.
 Graduates of the program are expected to contribute to the furtherance of knowledge and understanding about law and legal institutions through their dissertations and other academic work.

-Awarding of the S.J.D. degree is conditioned on the candidate’s fulfillment of seven academic requirements:
+Awarding of the S.J.D. degree is conditioned on the candidate’s timely fulfillment of eight academic requirements:

 - Submission of an approved study plan, including arrangements for course work and reading lists, in the first year

-- Completion of the first year of study in residence at the Law School, under the supervision of a faculty member and an orals committee, reading for fields, and completing at least eight credits of course work (normally on an audit basis)
+- Completion of the first year of study in residence at the law school, under the supervision of a faculty member and an orals committee, including reading for fields and completing at least eight credits of course work (normally on an audit basis)

 - Successful completion of an oral (general) examination, in each of the fields outlined in the study plan